Inverse Square Law for Radiation Skip to main content

 How dose rate falls off with distance, the math behind boundary calculations, and practical field applications for RSOs and radiographers.

-Distance is the cheapest and most immediately available tool in radiation protection.
-Double your distance from a point source and the dose rate drops to one quarter.
+Distance is a core ALARA tool in radiation protection.
+Double your distance from a point source and the idealized direct dose-rate prompt drops to one quarter.
 Triple the distance and it drops to one ninth.
-This relationship, the inverse square law, governs every boundary rope placement, every radiography shot plan, and every emergency response decision involving a discrete source.
+This relationship, the inverse square law, supports boundary review, radiography planning, and emergency-response calculations, but it does not replace calibrated surveys, current procedures, license conditions, or RSO review.

-The inverse square law is not an approximation or a rule of thumb.
-It is a direct consequence of geometry: radiation from a point source spreads uniformly over the surface of an expanding sphere, and the area of that sphere increases with the square of the radius.
-This guide covers the math, the assumptions that must hold for the law to apply, common field calculations, and the regulatory boundaries defined in 10 CFR 20 that rely on dose rate at specific distances.
+The inverse square law follows from geometry: radiation from a point source spreads over the surface of an expanding sphere, and the area of that sphere increases with the square of the radius.
+This guide covers the math, the assumptions that must hold for the law to apply, common field calculations, and the 10 CFR 20 threshold context that depends on dose rate at specified distances.

 The Geometry Behind the Law